Trust is the secret sauce of the classroom.

 What are your values and how do you communicate these throughout your day?

 Consistency is key.
 Students need to know that teachers mean what they say, and their expectations are fair.
 Teachers need to be reliable and predictable in their behaviour and expectations.
 Flickering moods and shifting boundaries create distrust and unsettle students.
-Teachers must demonstrate resilience and manage themselves to respond intelligently rather than emotionally.
-Resilience builds consistency, which in turn builds trust.
+Teachers must demonstrate resilience and manage themselves to respond intelligently rather than react emotionally.
+Our own resilience builds consistency, which in turn builds trust.

 What can you do to build your resilience so you are seen as consistent?